-To help you achieve optimum operational efficiency in an increasingly demanding environment, here we will present COO dashboards and reports, these are critical tools for helping chief operating officers across the world to effectively manage their time, company, operational processes, and results.
+To help you achieve optimum operational efficiency in an increasingly demanding environment, here we will present COO dashboards and reports, these are critical tools for helping chief operating officers across the world to effectively manage their time, company, logistical processes, and results.
 To succeed in such an environment, an executive dashboard or report can make a striking difference.

-Increasing the strategic, as well as the operating value of managing business operations, are critical elements of COOs' positions who, oftentimes, need to wear many hats in order to successfully fulfill the role of "second in command," right after the CEO.
+Increasing the strategic, as well as the operating value of managing business operations, are critical elements of COOs' positions who, oftentimes, need to wear many hats in order to successfully fulfill the role of "second in command" right after the CEO.

 What Is A COO Dashboard?

 A COO (chief operating officer) dashboard is a visual management tool used by COOs to connect multiple data sources, track, evaluate, and help to optimize operations within a company by using interactive metrics and advanced analytical capabilities.